 Residential rehabilitation, or residential rehab for short, offers clients services and activities in a residential setting that are all designed to support their recovery from drug or alcohol addiction.
 Clients live on-site at a facility that offers 24-hour monitoring and a setting that is free from outside distractions.
 Such a climate can help guide a client into earn to maintain a sober lifestyle.
 Addiction care and medical professionals are available 24 hours a day to help clients with their needs.

 People who have had a detox and must now choose which treatment program to enter may want to consider a residential rehab, especially if their addiction is severe.
-This option may also appeal to people who:

 Clients typically voluntarily enter a residential rehabilitation program; other clients may have to enter after a court order is issued.
 Programs of this kind are also offered for specific populations, such as adolescents, women, members of the LGBTQ+ community, veterans, homeless individuals, people with severe mental health disorders, and people in the criminal justice system.